Showing content for section Overview

 The games and tech industries continue to dominate the globe, and they're always seeking game designers and developers.
 Become their next rising star on our BA (Hons) Computer Games Design degree course.

 With help from our teaching team of games industry experts, you'll dive into the theory of game design and development.
 You can specialise as a programmer or artist, designing, developing, and testing games for different audiences using our advanced game development facilities.
 For an extra boost to your professional experience, you can complete an optional work placement.

 Discover what it takes to become an industry-ready games designer at Portsmouth, two-time winner of the TIGA Best Educational Institution Award (2021, 2014).

-- Enhance your teamworking skills by collaborating with other Games students on game projects – including or prize-giving annual University GameJam event
+- Enhance your teamworking skills by collaborating with other Games students on game projects – including our annual University GameJam

-- Learn from an expert teaching team with strong links to local, national and international games companies –including Rare, Codemasters, Jagex, Climax and Stainless
+- Learn from an expert teaching team with strong links to local, national and international games companies—including Rare, Codemasters, Jagex, Creative Assembly, Rebellion, and Climax

 - Broaden your cultural experience by studying abroad in Europe

 - Impress your future employers by showcasing your work at our annual Graduate Showcase

 for animation and game design in the UK